Symptoms occur when a blood clot breaks loose and blocks arteries elsewhere in the body.

 Endocarditis usually involves infection of the inner lining of the heart (endocardium) and/or heart valves (infective endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ).
 However, endocarditis also can occur without infection.
 This form is called noninfective endocarditis.

 Noninfective endocarditis, like infective endocarditis, may cause heart valves to leak or not open normally.
 Arteries may become blocked if vegetations break loose (becoming emboli), travel through the bloodstream to other parts of the body, and lodge in an artery, blocking it.
 Sometimes blockage can have serious consequences.
-Blockage of an artery to the brain can cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , and blockage of an artery to the heart can cause a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more .
+Blockage of an artery to the brain can cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , and blockage of an artery to the heart can cause a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more .
 Organs that are often affected include the lungs, kidneys, spleen, and brain.
+Fingers and toes may also be affected.
 Emboli also often travel to the skin and back of the eye (retina).

 Malfunction of the heart valves can cause heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 Symptoms of heart failure include cough, shortness of breath, and swelling of the legs.